-- (b) Indefinite quantity contracts, requirements contracts, and options.
-Indefinite quantity and requirements contracts use estimated quantities.
+(b) Indefinite quantity contracts, requirements contracts, and options.
+Indefinite quantity and requirements contracts muse estimated quantities.
 Options involve the probability of whether and when the options will be exercised.
-These situations may result in unbalanced bids (see FAR 15.404-1(g)), leading to inaccurate evaluation of the projected cost and award to other than the most advantageous bid.
-To avoid unbalanced bids, GSA has two preferred methods for evaluating bids for aggregate awards: weight factors and price list. - (1) Weight factors method.
+These situations may result in unbalanced bids (see FAR 15.404-1(g)), leading to inaccurate evaluation of the projected cost and a award to other than the most advantageous bid.
+To avoid example a structure of the structure for the structure of the structure for the structure of the s

+(1) Weight factors method.
 Assign a weight to each item in a group.
 The weight is based on the portion of quantities that item represents.
-To evaluate bids, multiply each unit price by its weight factor, then total the results. - (2) Price list method.
+To evaluate bids, multiply each unit price by its weight factor, then total the results.

+(2) Price list method.
 Establish prices for bidders to use as a base for preparing their bids.
 Prepare a list that identifies a base price for each item in a group.
 Bidders bid a percentage factor to add to or subtract from the base price.